saint1729/pas-appmaker/README.md

 ## Setup

-This section will explain to you how to configure App Maker for your system.
+This section will explain how to properly setup App Maker on your system.
 By design, App Maker is flexible, and can be installed anywhere.
+The sub-sections below desribe how App Maker requires the location to two unique directories in order to function properly.

 ### App Home

-Your App Home directory is where your application definitions reside.
-This is where App Maker will place your newly created application definitions.
+Your App Home directory is where your application definitions are located.
+This is where App Maker will place the applications you are working on.
 By default App Maker assumes "/var/spool/pas/repository/applications/".
 However, this is tunable using one of the two options below...

 `export PAS_APP_HOME=/var/spool/pas/repository/applications`